Oral & Vision Health Blog

 The 5 Stages of Gum Disease

-Gum disease, also known as periodontal disease or periodontitis, is one of the most common oral health problems in the U.S., with 47% of American adults suffering from some form of gum disease in 2020.
-But gum disease doesn’t always mean your run-of-the-mill gingivitis.
-There are actually five distinct stages of gum disease with varying severity and symptoms.
-Keep reading to learn more about each one and what to look out for:
+Gum disease, also known as periodontal disease or periodontitis, is one of the most common oral health problems in the U.S., with 47% of American adults suffering from some form of gum disease.
+But gum disease doesn’t always mean run-of-the-mill gingivitis.
+There are five distinct stages of gum disease with varying severity and symptoms.
+Keep reading to learn more about each one and what to look out for.

-Healthy gums are the baseline that all stages of gum disease are measured against.
+Healthy gums are the baseline by which all stages of gum disease are measured.
 If your gums are healthy, they should be firm and pink with no signs of inflammation or redness.
 To keep your family’s gums healthy and ward off gum disease, be sure to keep up with your oral hygiene routine and make sure everyone is seeing your family dentist regularly!

-The first official stage of periodontitis starts when gums start to recede and create “pockets” around the tooth that collect more bacteria and food that can be harder to brush and floss away.
+Periodontitis starts when the gums recede and create “pockets” around the tooth.
+This collects more bacteria and food making it harder to brush and floss away.
 At this stage, the bones near the infection begin to weaken as well.
 Treatment for early periodontitis often consists of deep cleanings, aggressive oral hygiene routines, and potentially antibiotics.

 The second stage of periodontitis exhibits all the same symptoms as early periodontitis – just with more severity.
-Your gums will be inflamed and receding, and you may have noticeable discomfort in your mouth from the weakening and loss of the bone.
+Your gums will be inflamed and receding.
+You may also have noticeable discomfort in your mouth from the weakening and loss of the bone.
 Moderate periodontitis treatment is similar to the previous stage, but it may also mean more severe treatments like root planing.

 Gum disease is dangerous in all its stages and has a direct link to your overall health.
-But remember that no matter what stage of periodontal disease you might be struggling with, there are treatment options to get your oral health back on track.
+But remember no matter what stage of periodontal disease you might be struggling with, there are treatment options to get your oral health back on track.
+If you go in for annual check-ups or regular cleanings your dentist may be able to catch the issues earlier.
 If you think you might have gum disease, consult with your dentist immediately – the sooner you get treatment, the easier it will be.
-If you're worried about the cost of treatment and seeing the dentist, make sure you have the right dental insurance that makes it accessible and affordable by by downloading our FREE guide below!
+If you're worried about the cost of dental treatment and seeing the dentist, it helps to have dental insurance that is affordable and easy to use.

 Which dental plan is right for you?
 Download our FREE guide!